jpgough/jpgough.github.io/_posts/2018-05-11-optimizing-java.md

 }
 ```

+Interestingly a `HelloWorld` class [does already exist](http://grepcode.com/file/repository.grepcode.com/java/root/jdk/openjdk/6-b14/sun/jvm/hotspot/HelloWorld.java) in the JVM...

 #### Class Files

-One common misconception that developers can have is that `javac` is where optimization occurs.
+One common misconceptions that developers can have is that `javac` is where optimization occurs.
 In fact this could not be further from the truth.
 `javac` intentionally does not do heavy optimizations, it takes java code and converts it to simple bytecode.
 Java is converted into bytecode, which will be executed in an interpreted manor.